Can I Sue a Cruise Line for Negligence? Nationwide Cruise Ship Injury Support from Perkins Law Offices, a Law Firm with Years of Maritime Experience.

 4. What compensation can I recover from a cruise line negligence claim?

+Money damages.
 Compensation may include medical expenses, lost wages, pain and suffering, and in some cases, punitive damages.
+We do not pursue discounts or credits for past or future cruises, This is all about money damages potentially collectable in court.

 5. Do I need a U.S. attorney if my cruise was international?